labcodes/django-react-boilerplate/README.md

 }
 ```

-Quanto tivermos terminado as configurações do *frontend*, o projeto terá a seguinte estrutura:
+Quanto tivermos terminado as configurações do *front-end*, o projeto terá a seguinte estrutura:

 ```
 +assets